EZ-Optimium/Optimium/README.md

 ## How to use

-To run the models shared here, you'll need a accompanying Optimium Runtime.
+To run the models shared here, you'll need an accompanying Optimium Runtime.

 Download the Optimium Runtime [here](install/optimium-runtime), and find out how to install and use it [here](https://optimium.readme.io/docs/optimium-runtime-copy).